 In our days, drug development is undergoing a paradigm shift with an increasing emphasis on understanding pathology at the molecular and systems biology levels leading to more targeted therapies with disease modifying properties.
 Improved integration of the development and regulation of diagnostics, drugs and devices is a clear need in making innovation more patient-centric and personalized.

-These goals should be guaranteed by maintaining the Paediatric Regulation at the core of paediatric medicines development and by implementing an effective system for giving priority to paediatric rare diseases in that contest.
+These goals should be guaranteed by maintaining the Paediatric Regulation at the core of paediatric medicines development and by implementing an effective system for giving priority to paediatric rare diseases in that contest by linking Paediatric and Orphan Regulations provisions (it would be surprising not citing orphan Regulation).

-To this aim and with great pride the Athena Research and innovation center in information communication & knowledge technologies and EPTRI (European Paediatric Translational Research Infrastructure), together with 95, Rare Alliance Greece, are very delighted to virtually welcome friends and colleagues to the 1st International Conference on Rare Diseases and Paediatric Research that will take place virtually from the virtually on the 18th and 19th of November 2021.
+To this aim and with great pride the 95, Rare Alliance Greece, and EPTRI (European Paediatric Translational Research Infrastructure), together with Athena Research and innovation center in information communication & knowledge technologies, are very delighted to virtually welcome friends and colleagues to the 1st International Conference on Rare Diseases and Paediatric Research that will take place virtually on the 18th and 19th of November 2021.

 The Conference is supported by Consorzio per Valutazioni Biologiche e Farmacologiche, EUPATI Greece (European Patients’ Academy on Therapeutic Innovation) and TEDDY (European Network of Excellence for Paediatric Research).